razorpay/blade/packages/blade/src/components/Modal/_decisions/decisions.md

   - Ref: https://css-tricks.com/prevent-page-scrolling-when-a-modal-is-open/

 ## Open questions
-- Do we need a different animation for Modal stacking?
-Yet to explore on design
+- ~Do we need a different animation for Modal stacking?~ We will have a basic animation for Modal stacking.
-- Do we need a back button on Modal Header?
-Check with design
+- ~Do we need a back button on Modal Header?~ No, we do not.

 ## References